SonderMindOrg/uvize.github.io/style-guide/modals.md

 ### Sidebar Modal

-Commonly used for settings type modals, the `.sidebar-modal` has a navigational sidebar which collapses to a select on mobile screens:
+Commonly used for settings type modals, the `.sidebar-modal` has a navigational sidebar which collapses to a dropdown on mobile screens:

 <div class="docs-example">
   <img src="/gfx/style-guide/sidebar-modal.png" class="img-responsive" alt="Sidebar Modal">